sebcampos/HomeSecurityCamera/http_server_module/README.md

 ![make_migrations](../static/make_migrations.png)

 if you see the message above not to worry.
-In the same directory as you manage.py go
+In the same directory as you manage.py and run the command displayed:

+`python manage.py migrate`